Energinet-DataHub/green-energy-hub/docs/Software Development Principals.md

 ## 3rd party libraries

-Before using a third party library an assessment must be performed.
-In the assessment it must be consider if the license is compatible with the product being developed.
-Is the component still being developed and are feature/security patches released.
-In case of open-source, is it then a one-man-army maintaining the component or is maintained by many contributors.
+Before using a third party library an assessment must be performed with the following parameters:

+- Is license is compatible with the product being developed.
+- Is the component still being developed and are feature/security patches released.
+- In case of open-source, is the OS community have a steady flow of PR's from many contributors.

 All dependencies must be checked if they are outdated in a reoccurring interval.